Foreign Students in Public Schools

 Can students come to live with U.S. citizen relatives while attending public school?

 Foreign students may come to the United States to live with U.S. citizen relatives while attending public school.
-The child is limited to twelve months of study in secondary school (high school).
-The child may not study in elementary school.
-It should be noted however, that the student's status as a resident of the school district and the fact that the U.S. citizen has paid local property/school taxes is irrelevant and does not fulfill the cost reimbursement requirement of Section 214(m) of the Immigration and Nationality Act (INA).
-Therefore, the full tuition costs must be paid to the school or school district.
+The child in F-1 student status may not exceed twelve months of study in secondary school (high school).
+The child in F-1 student status may not study in elementary school.
+Note: The student's status as a resident of the school district and the fact that the U.S. citizen has paid local property/school taxes are irrelevant.
+These factors do not fulfill the cost reimbursement requirement of Section 214(m) of the Immigration and Nationality Act (INA).
+Thus, the student is still required to pay the school or school district the full tuition costs

 ALL / ALL /